-All revenue arising from total return swaps, net of direct and indirect operational costs and fees (including management fees, where applicable), will be returned to each Fund and are not subject to return sharing agreements.
-The costs attributed to total return swaps held are included in the spread.
+All revenue arising from total return swaps, net of direct and indirect operational costs and fees, will be returned to each Fund.

 Agreements on OTC Derivatives

 A Fund may enter into agreements on OTC derivatives.
 The counterparties to any OTC financial derivative transactions, such as total return swaps, contracts for difference or other financial derivative instruments entered into by a Fund, are selected from a list of counterparties approved by the Management Company.
 The Management Company will aim to select the best available counterparties for any given markets in accordance with its group internal policy.
 The counterparties will be institutions which are either credit institutions or investment firms in each case with a registered office in an EU Member State, a G10 country or another country whose prudential rules are considered equivalent by the CSSF for this purpose, which are authorised under the MiFID Directive or a similar set of rules and which are subject to prudential supervision.
 Such firms will, at trade inception, either be rated BBB/Baa2 or above or have been approved by Schroders' Group Agency Credit Risk Committee.
 The Management Company monitors the ongoing creditworthiness of all counterparties and the list may be amended.
 The counterparties will have no discretion over the composition or management of the relevant Fund's portfolio or over the underlying of the financial derivative instruments.
 The list of approved counterparties may be amended by the Management Company.
 The identity of the counterparties will be disclosed in the annual report of the Company.